ED issues fresh summons to Karti Chidambaram in INX Media case

-The investigating officer (IO) of the case had earlier this month summoned him for appearance today, which he skipped.
+Official sources said that in response to the agency's second summons issued for yesterday, Karti Chidambaram's authorised representative appeared before the agency and replied to their queries.

-The Enforcement Directorate today issued fresh summons to Karti Chidambaram, the son of senior Congress leader P Chidambaram, after he skipped his appearance before it in connection with the INX Media money laundering case probe.
+The Enforcement Directorate has issued a fresh summons to Karti Chidambaram, the son of senior Congress leader P Chidambaram, in connection with its probe into the INX Media money laundering case.

-Official sources said he has now been called by the agency on January 16.

-The investigating officer (IO) of the case had earlier this month summoned him for appearance today, which he skipped.

-The sources said an authorised representative of Karti Chidambaram today met officials probing the case and handed over some documents.
+Official sources said that in response to the agency's second summons issued for yesterday, Karti Chidambaram's authorised representative appeared before the agency and replied to their queries.

+As the agency needed further clarifications, the ED, in the fresh summons, has asked Karti Chidambaram to appear before it in person or through his authorised representative on January 18.

+The first summons was for January 11 when Karti Chidambaram's legal representatives appeared before the agency.

+Last week, the ED searched the premises of Karti Chidambaram and those associated with him in a separate money laundering case pertaining to the Aircel-Maxis deal.

-The central probe agency had registered a case against him and others in May this year.
+The central probe agency had registered a case against him and others in May last year.

 It had registered an Enforcement Case Information Report (ECIR), the ED's equivalent of a police FIR, against the accused named in a CBI complaint, including Karti Chidambaram, INX Media and its directors, Peter and Indrani Mukerjea.